After interviews, you’ll find out how you did through something we call the “Rank/Match Process."

 Once the ranking window closes, an algorithm will look for the lowest sum (e.g., 1+1=2) to determine job matches for every open position.
 If both you and the job are still available, you’ll be matched to that job (and if not, the system will continue to look for the next lowest sum until the job is filled).

-Your co-op advisor is available to help you with your ranking strategy!
-The Centre for Career Action also offers specific ranking consultation appointments before the first big match of every term to help you make your decisions (visit important dates).
+Remember: your co-op advisor is available to help you with your ranking strategy!
+The Centre for Career Development also offers specific ranking consultation appointments before the first big match of every term to help you make your decisions (visit important dates).

 On WaterlooWorks, you’ll see the following qualifiers next to each job that you’ve interviewed for in your ranking form.